 - Does this inventory management application have a way to replicate your current processes, or will you have to overhaul existing workflows?
 It's probably worth the effort to find a software that won't require you to change your current operations.

 - Are you looking at shipping and ecommerce apps?
 You'll want to make sure they integrate with your chosen inventory add-on.

 - You'll want to look into what kind of implementation plans are offered by the third-party inventory management add-on.
 You should compare pricing and the number of hours included in implementation plans.

 - While not crucial to your chosen inventory add-on, you could also consider other integrations such as time-tracking, marketing automation, and other apps that deal more directly with QuickBooks Online.

-According to Nik Czuprinski, Implementation Specialist for SalesPad Cloud, their method of converting is basically a two-step process.
+We asked Nik Czuprinski, Implementation Specialist for SalesPad Cloud, about his team's method of converting customers from Desktop to Online.
+Essentially, it's a two-step process.

 First, via Intuit’s built-in conversion tool in Desktop, a user's Desktop file is stripped down to whatever is able to be used in QuickBooks Online.

 Second, Czuprinski and his team takes the rest of that pertinent data (which isn't able to convert to Online, such as customer types, sales representatives, price levels, credit limits, vendor notes, etc.) and inputs it into SalesPad Cloud, which handles all the advanced inventory and order functionality not included in QuickBooks Online alone.

 Additionally, Czuprinski says that for many companies making the switch from Desktop to Online, the conversion process is an opportunity to do some data clean-up.
 The quality of data inputted during conversion will affect the quality of data outputted when implementation is over.